Robn88/football-signup-site/README.md

 - If a user has registered, and wishes to unregister, they can click the unregister button by their name on the table, which will bring up the following modal box:

 ![screenshot of the unregister modal](assets/readme/features/unregister_modal.png)

+## Features to implement

+- In its current state, there are several more features that could be implemented:

+    - On the index page, a filter to allow logged-in users to see only events they have or have not signed up for, or to filter them by location or date, would be a feature that would add a lot of value to the user experience.

+    - Currently, a user who has already registered for an event can then register for an event multiple times.
+Preventing this would enhance further the user experience, as it would prevent people signing up multiple times in error.

+    - Adding styles to the forms and the log in / create account page, that were consistent with the rest of the site, would also add to the user experience.